 When you invite new users to your virtual data room, consider the following questions:

-- Which documents should I restrict?
+- Which documents should I restrict access to?

 - Which users should have the authorization to edit files?